Dominic Fritz: Political career

 From 2009 to 2019 Fritz was a member of Alliance 90/The Greens, in whose Frankfurt district association he was elected as an assessor in 2011.
 Here he helped organize the campaign for local elections.
 From 2009 to 2012 he also worked as a consultant for the German Agency for International Cooperation (GIZ) on international development projects and peacekeeping missions in Africa.
 After that, from 2016 to 2019, he was an advisor and chief of staff of former German president Horst Köhler.

-Amid the countrywide anti-corruption protests in the winter of 2017, he joined the progressive Save Romania Union (USR), which nominated him as a candidate for the upcoming local election, for which he moved from Berlin to Timișoara in 2019.
+Amid the countrywide anti-corruption protests in the winter of 2017, he joined the liberal party Save Romania Union (USR), which nominated him as a candidate for the upcoming local election, for which he moved from Berlin to Timișoara in 2019.
 His candidature was also supported by the local branch of the Democratic Forum of Germans in Romania (FDGR/DFDR).
 In the 27 September 2020 election, Fritz won with 53.25% of the votes against incumbent Nicolae Robu, the National Liberal Party (PNL) candidate, who had sought a third term in office.
 Robu, former rector of the Politehnica University of Timișoara, had previously refused an electoral debate with Fritz and in a nationalist campaign called him a "foreign adventurer" who regarded Romania as a cow to be milked.
 His investiture was delayed by appeals filed in court by PNL sympathizers, since Fritz does not have Romanian citizenship.
 However, according to Law no. 115 of 2015, EU citizens have the right to be elected as mayor, local councilor, county councilor, and president of the county council anywhere in Romania, provided they have their official residence in that area.
 The appeals were ultimately rejected, and Fritz took the oath in the Capitol Hall of the Banatul Philharmonic on 30 October 2020.